xpack/web-jekyll/_posts/releases/riscv-none-embed-gcc/2020-10-10-riscv-none-embed-gcc-v8-3-0-2-1-released.md

 ```

 In the GNU ld.so search strategy, the `DT_RPATH` has
-the highest priority, higher than `LD_LIBRARY_PATH`, so the xPack
+the highest priority, higher than `LD_LIBRARY_PATH`, so if this later one
-binaries should not be impacted by any environment variables.
+is set in the environment, it should not interfere with the xPack binaries.

-Please note that previous versions, up to mid-2020, used `runpath`, which
+Please note that previous versions, up to mid-2020, used `DT_RUNPATH`, which
-has a priority lower than `LD_LIBRARY_PATH`, and do not tolerate setting
+has a priority lower than `LD_LIBRARY_PATH`, and does not tolerate setting
 it in the environment.

 ### `@executable_path`